erik-iglikov/yat-frontend-assignment/README.md

 - Commit history, commit often to show your thought process
 - Tests are a plus

 ## ✉️ Get in Touch

 If you have questions, plese reach out to the recruiter or directly to me:

 - [Gabe Reis](mailto:rio@tari.com)

+## 💫 Implementation

+💻 Features Overview:

+1. Interface based on Figma design
+2. Reusable components where needed
+3. Filter collectibles (All items / My items)
+4. Sort by price or most recent (asc/desc)
+5. Search by keyword and ownership
+6. Infinite scrolling (more tokens on scroll)
+7. Paginated filters and sorting

+Some more nice to haves:

+1. Smooth loading states with spinners
+2. Delayed search trigger to wait for user to complete typing
+3. Put together an svg sprite for better performance and scalability
+4. Unit tests for all components
+5. Error handling for mock API and front-end
+6. Prettifier for clean code formatting
+7. Proper accessibility (added 'alt' tags)

+📚 Libraries and Why I Chose Them:

+- clsx: Dynamic and performant library for handling classNames
+- moment: Simpler Date manipulations (for human readable dates)
+- sass: SCSS to make styles more resilient for different browsers and have .module separation of concerns

+🚀 Possible enhancements:

+1. Reusing more variables in SCSS
+2. Mobile-friendly view
+3. Storybook for widely reusable components
+4. Keep the filters that user chose on reload / coming back